-Danger area Danger Between the tractor unit and trailer, espe- cially when coupling/ uncoupling and hitch- ing/unhitching Persons can be crushed or run over.
-The trailer can tip over or tilt up.
-Loading and unloading area There is a risk of injury on loose or uneven ground or on slopes.
+Danger area Danger Loading and unloading area There is a risk of injury on loose or uneven ground or on slopes.
 Between the vehicle frame and the load There is a risk of crushing.
-Connection between the tractor unit and trailer There is a risk of injury when coupling/ uncoupling and hitching/unhitching the trailer from the tractor unit due to improper operation when opening and closing the connections of the compressed air hose connectors and cables.
 Area approx. 5 m around the vehicle (manoeuvring area) There is a risk of accidents.
 Under the vehicle The vehicle can move due to a defect or when starting up and injure persons.

-Danger area Danger Between the central and rear module Crushing hazard when retracting and extending the rear module Area around the generator set Generator exhaust and cooler become hot.
+Between the tractor unit and trailer, espe- cially when coupling and uncoupling Persons can be crushed or run over.
+The trailer can tip over or tilt up.
+Connection between the tractor unit and trailer There is a risk of injury when coupling and uncoupling the trailer from the tractor by incorrect operation when opening and closing the connections of the compressed air hose connectors and cables.
+Between the central and rear module Crushing hazard when retracting and extending the rear module Area around the generator set Generator exhaust and cooler become hot.
 The generator contains rotating and moving parts.